 Holiday Date Peak Hour Restrictions waived on New Year's Day January 1 January 1st.
 If the holiday is on a Saturday or a Sunday, restrictions are also waived on the first weekday following.
 Heritage Day Third Monday in February the holiday only.
 Good Friday Floating the holiday only.
 Victoria Day Last Monday preceding May 25 the holiday only.
 Canada Day July 1 July 1st.
 If the holiday is on a Saturday or a Sunday, restrictions are also waived on the first weekday following.
 Natal Day First Monday in August the holiday only.
 Labour Day First Monday in September the holiday only.
+National Day for Truth and Reconciliation September 30 September 30th.
+If the holiday is on a Saturday or a Sunday, restrictions are also waived on the first weekday following.
 Thanksgiving Day Second Monday in October the holiday only.
 Remembrance Day November 11 If work must be carried out on November 11 in accordance with the Provincial Remembrance Day Act restrictions will be waived.
 If Remembrance Day is on a Saturday or a Sunday, restrictions are waived on the first weekday following.
 Christmas Day December 25 December 25th.
 If the holiday is on a Saturday or a Sunday, restrictions are also waived on the first weekday following.
 Boxing Day December 26 December 26th.
 If the holiday is on a Saturday or a Sunday, restrictions are also waived on the first weekday following that date.
 If both Christmas Day and Boxing Day are on Saturday and Sunday, then restrictions are also waived on the first two weekdays following.